Jump straight to the workout

 Kettlebell Weight Selection

-Gorilla Cleans and Dead Snatch: Use a heavyweight that allows you to complete the reps with good form and technique.
+1) Gorilla Cleans and Dead Snatch.
+Use a heavyweight that allows you to complete the reps with good form and technique.
 Reduce weight or reps over rounds as you find that you can’t maintain the same explosiveness.

-Deadlift: You can use one of the weights used for the gorilla cleans or you can have a heavier weight ready, most people can easily use a 70lb/32kg for the deadlift.
+2) Deadlift.
+You can use one or two of the weights used for the gorilla cleans or you can have a heavier weight ready, most people can easily use a 70lb/32kg for the deadlift.
 The deadlift BTW is performed with a squat movement.

-Squat Thrusters: Use a weight that allows you to complete the reps with good technique and speed, generally much lighter weight than you’ve been using for your cleans.
+3) Squat Thrusters.
+Use a weight that allows you to complete the reps with good technique and speed but on the heavy side, generally a bit lighter than what you’ve been using for your cleans.

 Gorilla Cleans